sap-tutorials/Tutorials/tutorials/workzone-enrich-5-integrate-card/workzone-enrich-5-integrate-card.md

     !![Add card](9-add-card.png)

 The card you created was added to your workspace.

+> In the **Administration Console** in the **Cards** section where you configured the card, there are 3 dots on the card.
+If you open the 3 dots, you can click on **Where Used** to see all the pages that you've added the card to.

-Let's add a title to it.
+Now let's add a title for the card.

 >Note: you can also add UI integration cards to a SAP Work Zone Home page.